Open 7 Days a Week

 What We Do

-Build It Green!
-NYC, is New York City's only non-profit retail outlet for salvaged and surplus building materials.
-Our reuse centers have everything from panel doors to high end refrigerators and shutters to movie props.
-Our mission is to keep these materials out of the landfill, while offering deep discounts on their resale.
+BIG!NYC's mission is to keep these materials out of the landfill, while offering deep discounts on their resale.
+We accept drop-off donations seven days a week, offer free pick up services for large donations and provide deconstruction services for skim salvage of interiors.
 We are working towards reducing the amount of unnecessary construction and demolition (C&D) waste clogging our landfills, which contributes to pollution, GHG emissions, climate change and global warming.

-Founded in late 2004, our Astoria warehouse opened in February of 2005.
-Our second reuse center opened in Gowanus, Brooklyn in November 2011.
-Both reuse centers are open 7 days a week.
-In addition to our two reuse centers, we also support local environmental initiatives, such as BIG!Compost in Western Queens.
-We are sponsored by Community Environmental Center (CEC) www.cecenter.org.
+Founded in late 2004, our Queens warehouse opened in February of 2005.
+Our second reuse center opened in Brooklyn in November 2011.
+Both reuse centers are open seven days a week.
+In addition to our two reuse centers, we support local environmental initiatives, such as the NYC Compost Project, BIG!Compost , BIG!Millworks, BIG!Blooms and BIG!Gives Back.

-We have over 75 tons of materials on sale at half or below their new prices:
+We have TONS of materials on sale at 40-80% off their new prices:

 • sinks, bathtubs and toilets